annsayuri/SmartSpend-ExpenseTracker/README.md

 📄 License

-This project is developed for academic purposes as part of [Your Course/Module Name].
+This project is licensed under the MIT License.

 ---